Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 Audio Dataset
 ^^^^^^^^^^^^^

-The :class:`OSmOSE.core_api.audio_dataset.AudioDataset` class enables the instantiation and manipulation of large amounts of ``AudioData`` objects with simple operations.
+The :class:`osekit.core_api.audio_dataset.AudioDataset` class enables the instantiation and manipulation of large amounts of ``AudioData`` objects with simple operations.

 Instantiation